Register with the Police

 *We advise you to be there early and make sure you draw a queue number between 09:00 - 11.00 to be able to be serviced

-Students that arrive after the UIB allocated appointment must register in advance and meet at Service centre for foreign workers on the schedule appointment day.
+Students that arrive after the UIB allocated appointments, must register and book an appointment in advance and meet at Service centre for foreign workers on the schedule appointment day.
 The appointment must be booked throught the UDI's Application Portal.

 Non-EU/EEA/EFTA citizens: Applied from home

 Non-EU/EEA/EFTA citizens staying in Norway for more than 3 months must apply for a residence card at the Bergen Immigration Office.